lbakyl/backup-notion-to-git/README.md

 **Slug collisions**: If two pages have identical titles, both get a `-{page_id}` suffix in their directory name.
 This is handled automatically.

+## Disclaimer

+This script was designed and architected by a human.
+The content of individual functions, this readme file as well as testing to simulate various scenarios were completed with the support of Claude Opus 4.6.
+All parts of the code have been reviewed by a human.
+While the code is believed to be safe and ready to use, the responsibility lies with the user.

 ## License

 MIT